-The SMI Lighthouse Complex and Life-Saving Station Historic District is the only cultural resource in the project area that is listed on the National Register of Historic Places (NRHP).
-There are also some U.S. Life-Saving Service/Coast Guard era houses and cottages that are considered eligible for listing on the NRHP but which are not included in the SMI Lighthouse Complex and Life-Saving Station Historic District nomination to the NRHP that are within the viewshed of the dock area.
-The methodology used for assessing impacts to cultural landscapes and historic structures is based on how the project will affect the features for which the landscape or structure is significant.
+The SMI Life-Saving Station Historic District is the only cultural resource in the project area that is eligible for the National Register of Historic Places.
+Specific elements of this District that are located in close proximity to the proposed project include the original boat dock area.
+The methodology used for assessing impacts to this historic structure is based on how the project will affect the features for which the structure is significant.
 The thresholds for this impact assessment are as follows: